Space Technology and 6G

 The National Science and Technology Council (NSTC) has begun to deploy 6G technology to meet the global 6G standard schedule.
 The cross-ministry and industry-university-research collaboration promoted by NSTC not only encourages universities to invest in 6G advanced technology research and development, but also strengthens the layout of 6G key intellectual property, develops prototype systems and related chips, participates in international organizations, and links future innovative applications.

 According to the trend in international standards, 3D communication networks will become a part of the 6G mobile network architecture.
 The nation is currently gradually accumulating research and development capabilities for low-orbit satellite communication systems.
-After further integration with the 6G mobile network in the future, it will jointly complete the nation’s 3D communication network layout and construction in the generation of 6G.
+Following further integration with the 6G mobile network, it will complete the national 3D communication network layout as part of the 6G era.
 Therefore, the government has invested 260 million TWD in advanced 6G technology development and verification, including:

-The development of 6G communication technology will address the overall needs of Taiwan society.
+To sum up, the development of 6G communication technology will address the overall needs of Taiwan's society.
 This includes bridging the urban-rural development gap, ensuring digital equity, enhancing age-friendly environments, and sustaining our leadership in the ICT industry.
 The objective is to establish inclusive and sustainable societal applications, promote efficient technological innovation, and facilitate global talent development.